mechwiz/mechwiz_ME433_2018/HW1/README.md

 ![clean.png](imgs/clean.png)

-The wiring on the breadboards looks like the following:
+The wiring on the breadboard looks like the following:

 ![breadboard.jpg](imgs/breadboard.jpg)